skullquake/IncusDataCCourse/README.md

 	* js startup [re]configuration script and shutdown script: handler contexts inherits from main context in terms of script engine initialization
 	* multiport spinups, exposed in scripting language on threads
+	* source tree to support multiple concurrent bin directories, e.g. you have the same folder open on wsl and windows cmd building with wsl gcc and nuwen gcc for now supported ./bin/linux and ./bin/windows, which will have all the objects for the specific build and the binary the makefile will use the appropriate binary with run/serve, e.g. ./bin/linux/a.out or ./bin/windows/a.exe, depending on the host environment
+        * WIN32/LINUX cgi interpreter compile time determination, also take a look at mongoose config files, and rather set one up for windows and linux, then do a compile time file select
+	* curl: this is partially implemented (./src/duktape/curl.h/c).
+The curl source code needs to be incorporated in the source tree
+	* duk registration of native functions to be controlled with flags, e.g. there is one now, -DDUK_USE_CURL, which should probably be -DDUK_REGISTER_CURL alternatively, these can be registered in the scripting environment, so you have a function exposed e.g. duk_register("CURL"), or something like that this will also be a good excercise in trying to find out how to "unregister" functions, which will probably be easier if everything is namespaced in the scripting engine, e.g. libc.printf...libc.fwrite   ...   curl.foo...curl.bar  ...  etc.

 Extra Topics/Tools to Learn/Try out:
 	* CMake (example given)